joyparikh/ASK2ME_NLP/README.md

 # ASK2ME_NLP
-There are 2 commented and directive jupyter notebook in this repository.
+There are 2 commented and directive jupyter notebook in this repository and a python code file.
 Have not included the datasets shared with me, They were
 1. DataSetToExportToCollboratorsMay22_2019.xlsx
 2. JoyNLP_TestSet.xlsx
 3. CancerAKAForJoy.xlsx